WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Natural Science Foundation of China under Grant No.62072204, and the National Key Research and Development Program of China under Grant No.2022YFB4502001.
+This work is by the Major Research Plan of the National Natural Science Foundation of China (Grant No.92582111), and the National Key Research and Development Program of China under Grant No.2022YFB4502001.
 The computation is completed in the HPC Platform of Huazhong University of Science and Technology.

 \begin{IEEEbiography}[{ }] {Zishuo Xu} is working towards a B.S. degree in software engineering at the Huazhong University of Science and Technology (HUST), Wuhan, China.
 His research interests are machine learning and data mining. \end{IEEEbiography}